Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Thailand, China, Latin America

-Barbecue from beetle larvae
+Shish kebab from longhorned beetle larvae

 Where: Eastern Indonesia